charbz/gophers/README.md

 ### Map, Reduce, GroupBy...

-You can use package functions such as Map, Reduce, GroupBy, etc on any concrete collection type.
+You can use package functions such as Map, Reduce, GroupBy, and many more on any concrete collection type.

 ```go
 import (